-When you go back to your home after a long tiring day you don’t want to experience that peculiar, rancid smell of your sweaty shoes and feet.
-Well, nothing could be more annoying and embarrassing than this bad odor that seems to go nowhere even after several days.
+When you get back home after a long tiring day, the last thing you want to experience is that peculiar, rancid smell of your sweaty shoes and feet.
+Nothing could be more annoying and embarrassing than this bad odor that seems to go nowhere even after several days.
 Its happened to me a few times.

 I want to help you with some useful tips I always use.